MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/configure-xbl/windows-dev-center.md

 Games that are published in [Partner Center](https://partner.microsoft.com/dashboard) and use the full set of Xbox Live features can configure their Xbox Live services in Partner Center.

 > [!IMPORTANT]
-> These topics do not apply to titles in the Xbox Live Creators Program.
+> These articles do not apply to titles in the Xbox Live Creators Program.

 Your game must be enabled for full Xbox Live access in order to access the configuration pages.